jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 # Pipeline Concepts

-The Paint Pipeline was developed to analyse (bulk) data from Glyco-PAINT experiments.
+The Paint Pipeline was developed to analyse (bulk) data from GlycoPaint experiments.
 The interaction of weak-binding ligands to receptors on live cells is studied on varying cell types, ligands and adjuvants.
 Binding events show up as bright spots under a fluorescent microscope.
 Analysis of the location and duration of spots reveal information about single binding events.

 **Recording**